Ben-Arlanda/Ben-Arlanda/README.md

 On a personal level I consider myself to be a great listener.
 I have a strong EQ with a growth mindset and passion for human behaviour and mental health.

-I'm excited about leveraging my blend of soft skills and technical expertise with a great team.
+I'm excited about leveraging my blend of soft skills and technical expertise to make a positive impact to people lives alongside a great team.

 ## :hammer_and_wrench: Languages and Tools :
 <div>